Introduction: Scara Draw 2D

 Ever accidentally typed a homework assignment or just really bad at drawing?
 Check out the Scara Draw 2D, a versatile pen plotter that operates on any size paper and takes input as an SVG of any kind!

 Introduce Jared Hughes, Sairam Sreekant, and Shivansh Baveja, three high schoolers with an aversion for taking notes, a love of technology, and bad handwriting.
 This, culminating with a year filled with endless notes and posters convinced us that it was time to usher in a new era of school work, an era of the ScaraDraw.
 We envisioned a machine that could write computer text or draw images with a pen or pencil on real paper.
 This would compromise the tedious task of handwriting notes, make our drawings identifiable, and allow our teachers to finally read our work.
 Furthermore, a backspace key is more convenient than whiteout and files are much easier to keep together than loose papers.
 Thus, the Scara Draw 2D was born.
 Initially, we met and brainstormed design ideas, parts, and software, coming to the consensus of having a compact scara arm design.
 We met twice a week over the summer, configuring software and developing a complete CAD model of the machine.
-Once school began, we started meeting more often, 3D printing parts, laser cutting the scara arms, wiring the parts, and assembling the machine.
+Once school began, using resources from Ms. Berbawy's classroom, we started meeting more often, 3D printing parts, laser cutting the scara arms, wiring the parts, and assembling the machine.

 Laser Cutter, 3D Printer (Ultimaker 2+), Drill 0.02’’ bit, Hex Socket and Phillips screw head, Allen Key, Needle Nose Pliers, Wire Cutter, Wire Stripper, Screwdriver, 1/4" Tap and Die, Sandpaper (150, 220 grit), Caliper, Ruler Adobe Illustrator, Autodesk Fusion 360, ¼’’ x 12’’ x 12’’ birch plywood 1 sheet, PLA filament ~100g, M4 Screws x10, M3 Screws x8, ¼ Inch Screws x2, Superglue (cyanoacrylate) 1 bottle, Spring from a pen, NEMA 17 Stepper Motors x2, 12V Regulated Power Supply, Arduino Uno, Arduino CNC Shield, A4988 Motor Drivers x2, 9g Servo, Servo Horn, 5mm to 5mm Rigid Couplers x2, Belt ~250mm, 5mm bore diameter timing pulleys x2, 5mm bore shaft collars (can use timing pulleys instead) x3, 5mm x 100 mm metal shafts x3, M4 Hex Nuts x6, 3 Prong Computer Power Cable, Male-Female Jumper Wires x3, 12’’ x 12’’ x ¼’’ Acrylic or Polycarbonate Sheet